InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Quantitative Interpretability Framework

 with $p\in[0,1]$ controlling the perturbation strength.
 If we set $p=0$ that would mean that none of the pixels are going to be perturbed, thus the gallery image remains unchanged, and hence, our baseline is maintained.
-And conversely, if $p=1$ all the pixels within the selected region are perturbed and we see the maximum drop in the retrieval performance.
+And conversely, if $p=1$, all the pixels within the selected region are perturbed, and we see the maximum drop in the retrieval performance.
+The binary mask $M_{i,m}(p,\alpha)\in\{0,1\}^{H\times W}$ is defined as: $M_{i,m}(p,\alpha)(\mathbf{u})=1$ if $\mathbf{u}\in\mathcal{I}^{\mathrm{mask}}_{i,m}(p,\alpha)$ and $0$ otherwise.
+This construction makes $p$ interpretable as ``\% removed \emph{in the thresholded part region}'', while $\alpha$ determines which pixels are deemed activated enough to belong to the part region.